mohamedalqmash/AdventureWorks-Analysis/README.md

  **Purpose:** Retrieves details about the bill of materials for each component and its assembly.

  **Details:** BillOfMaterials and Product tables to show how each component is part of a larger product assembly.

+## 4-Data Cleaning

+Data cleaning was conducted using SQL and Excel, focusing on:

+- **Detecting and removing anomalies to improve data quality.**
+- **Retaining Null values where they signify meaningful missing information, which was relevant for analysis purposes.**

+## 5-Data Modeling

+Data modeling was conducted in Power BI, establishing relationships between tables to ensure data integrity and enable comprehensive analysis:

+- **Primary Relationships:** Key relationships were created between tables by mapping primary keys and foreign keys, allowing coherent navigation across production and purchasing data.

+- **Broken Relationships:** During model construction, certain relationships required adjustments to ensure compatibility.
+This was achieved through remapping and restructuring fields as needed.

+- **Schema Focus:** The model includes selected tables from the Production and Purchasing schemas only, aligned with the project’s goals by focusing on relevant data for effective analysis.

+- **Data Integration:** Relationships were carefully adjusted to maintain compatibility, and fields were remapped where necessary to facilitate seamless navigation across tables such as Procurement and Shipping, Product Components, and Work Order Performance.